GiocomoLab/Masuda_et_al_2023/README.md

 ### Instructions
 1. Download preprocessed data from Figshare(link TBD).
 2. Run `masterScript.m` to combined data sessions into one struct.
 (Expected run time: 4 hours)
-3. Recreate figures from paper: generate plots from prepreprocessed data using `plotAllCells.m` and scripts in _plottingFxns_ and _revisions_ directories.
+3. Generate plots from prepreprocessed MEC electrophysiology data using `plotAllCells.m` and scripts in _plottingFxns_ and _revisions_ directories.
 (Expected run time: a few minutes per script)
+4. Generate plots from preprocessed hippocampal miniscope data using scripts in _miniscope_ (adapted from [the Sun et al, 2022 repository](https://github.com/yanjuns/Sun_Giocomo_2022_NComms))